johnspray74/ALAExample/AbstractionLayeredArchitecture.md

 ```

 The WireTo operator is an extension method on all objects.
-It uses reflection to find a private field in A that has the same interface type as an interface implemented by B. If it finds such an interface, it casts the B to the interface type and assigns it to the field in A.
+It uses reflection to find a private field in A that has the same interface type as an interface implemented by B. If it finds such an interface, it casts the B to the interface type and assigns it to the field in A. You can see that way ports are done depends on knowledge of the WireTo abstraction that will look for them.

-WireTo has an optional second parameter which is the name of the port in A. This is used when we needto ensure that the correct port is wired.
+WireTo has an optional second parameter which is the name of the port in A. This is used when we need to ensure that the correct port is wired.
 A port can also be a list of interfaces to support fanout.
 The field in A is private because we don't want anything else to see it - only the WireTo operator.

 This wiring pattern is one way to conform to the constraints provided by the fundamental rules of ALA, but we use it extensively.

 ## Conclusion

-Now that you understand the fundamental principles of ALA, and the emergent layers and wiring pattern, you will be able to understand the ALAexample application, why it is organised into the folders it has, and ow the whole things actually executes.
+Now that you understand the fundamental principles of ALA, and the emergent layers and wiring pattern, you will be able to understand the ALAexample application, why it is organised into the folders it has, and how the whole things actually executes.

-There is a bit more to the philosophy and design behing the ALA architecture.
+There is a bit more to the philosophy and design behind the ALA architecture.
 Further details can be found in the Introduction and Chapter 2 of the web site <http://www.abstractionlayeredarchitecture.com>.